HalfLife7/potion-break/README.md

 <p>By committing to pay a charity 'x' amount of dollars if you fail to take a break from playing, it might give you that extra bit of motivation you need to resist playing.</p>

+<p>**Note that Potion Break is still in testing and no real money is involved!
+Use test cards such as '4242 4242 4242 4242' for testing.</p>

 <p>3 Steps to Potion Break:</p>

 <ol>